oscarvalente/price-tag/README.md

         * by domain, time
         * by domain, price
     * back button always visible ✅
-    * BUG: after delete all items doesn't display 'no tracked items' ❗
+    * BUG: after delete all items doesn't display 'no tracked items' ❗❗ `(wip)`
     * minor styling ❗
  * periodical save in storage.sync: no conflicts resolution - simple version ✅
  * extension icon and title displaying page is being tracked ✅
  * diff percentage - when (0 < diff < 1) round up; when (-1 < diff < 0) round down ✅
  * major improvement: use tab favicon url from onUpdate tab callback ✅
- * bug: auto-save disabled when opening extension while tab loads _(autosave check status callback error)_ ✅
+ * BUG: auto-save disabled when opening extension while tab loads _(autosave check status callback error)_ ✅
- * bug: auto-save disabled & icon appearance to default when delete any item _(it should be disabled just if deleted url is the current one)_ ✅
+ * BUG: auto-save disabled & icon appearance to default when delete any item _(it should be disabled just if deleted url is the current one)_ ✅
  * when URL is very similar (probably same item) ✅
     * warn user and ask if wants to track ✅
         * activate in auto-save attempt ✅